edumeet/edumeet/README.md

 If you want to install it on the Debian & Ubuntu based operating systems.

 * Prerequisites:
-multiparty-meeting will run on nodejs v10.x and later versions. (v12.x has a know issue for now, please until it will be fixed use the 10.x version)
+EduMeet will run on nodejs v10.x and later versions. (v12.x has a know issue for now, please until it will be fixed use the 10.x version)
 To install see here [here](https://github.com/nodesource/distributions/blob/master/README.md#debinstall).

-* Download .deb package from [here](https://github.com/havfo/multiparty-meeting/actions?query=workflow%3ADeployer+branch%3Amaster+is%3Asuccess) (job artifact)
+* Download .deb package from [here](https://github.com/edumeet/edumeet/actions?query=workflow%3ADeployer+branch%3Amaster+is%3Asuccess) (job artifact)

 * Unzip the file